umlx5h/gtrash/README.md

 This tool utilizes the system trash can on Linux, enabling seamless integration with other CLI and desktop applications.

 Additionally, `gtrash` features a modern TUI interface, making it very intuitive to restore any file.

+- Status: Not stable, interface may change in the future.

 ## Features